 History Major At least 33 credit hours in history, including HST 200 and six credit hours in each of the following areas: United States, Europe, and non-western.
 At least one of the two courses in each area must be at the 200-level or higher.
 Majors need to take at least two courses (three credit hours each) at the 300-level and the history capstone, HST 470.
 The capstone seminar requires primary-source research on a topic usually developed in one of the student's 200 or 300-level courses.
 Majors must complete a satisfactory portfolio in history that includes sample course work and a self-evaluation (see department handout).
 Students may offer a maximum of two courses from other disciplines as part of their history major, provided that such courses contribute directly to the overall coherence of their major program.
 The chairperson of the department must approve such courses for the major.
 History majors interested in graduate school should gain at least a reading proficiency in a foreign language.

-Social Science/History Major A broad overview of the social sciences with a specialty in history.
+Social Science/History Major Social Science/History major with Secondary Education Supplemental major: A typical student will need 136-145 total credit hours to complete this degree.
+A broad overview of the social sciences with a specialty in history.
 This major is intended for students seeking teacher certification in the Social Sciences but is open to all students.
 Candidates for teacher certification in Social Science are required to pass two content area examinations: one in Social Science and a second in a specialty area.
 The Social Science/History major prepares students for the general examination in Social Science and the specialty examination in History.
 Students wanting to prepare for a specialty examination in another social science discipline should consult with the chair of history about the advisability of crafting an individualized major.
-Social Science Coursework (minimum of 30 hours) 1.
-Methodology: SOA 200 2.
-Political Science: PSC 101, 211 or 212, 221.
-3. Economics: ECN 100 4.
-Geography: HTB 115, 175 5.
-Sociology: SOA 100; Recommended elective: SOA 380 6.
-Anthropology: SOA 105 7.
-Psychology: PSY 100 History Coursework (minimum of 33 hours) 1.
-European: Six credit hours; at least three must be at or above the 200 level 2.
-Non-Western: Six credit hours in Asian, Latin American, African, or Middle Eastern history; coursework must cover at least two areas; at least three hours must be at or above the 200-level 3.
-United States: One of the following groups: a) HST 111, 236 and 238 or b) HST 113 and two of HST 230, 232, and 234 4.
-Illinois: HST 245 5.
-Seminars: Six credit hours at the 300 level 6.
-Capstone: HST 470 Additional Requirement:
+Social Science Coursework (minimum of 27 hours) 1.
+Methodology: